Turquoise – The Gemstone of Heaven and Earth

 by Kat Paulick

-Nicknamed “Heaven on Earth” for its divine blue color, Persian turquoise has graced sacred buildings and artifacts for thousands of years.
-The classification can apply to any stone found within what was once the Persian empire.
-Nishapur, Iran hosted some of the oldest known mines and was the main supplier of turquoise in the Old World for thousands of years, with the gem eventually making its way to Europe and Asia via the Silk Road.
-Nishapur mines are still active and produce some of the most highly sought-after turquoises in the world.
+Persian turquoise is a gemstone nicknamed “Heaven on Earth” due to its beautiful blue color.
+It has been used to adorn sacred buildings and artifacts for thousands of years.
+This classification can refer to any stone found within what was once the Persian empire.
+The city of Nishapur in Iran is home to some of the oldest known mines and was the main supplier of turquoise in the Old World for thousands of years.
+The gemstone eventually made its way to Europe and Asia via the Silk Road.
+The Nishapur mines are still active and continue to produce some of the most highly sought-after turquoises in the world.

-Turquoise is admired for its unique ability to change color, a phenomenon that was historically given a metaphysical explanation.
-Ancient Persians saw the color as an indication of health and vigor, or of a woman’s faithfulness.
-A fading, cracked stone showed declining health or a woman’s infidelity.
-Gemologists have since attributed this characteristic to a chemical reaction to dust, skin acidity, cosmetics, or light.
-Changing color also earned it a reputation in Native American cultures as a living stone.
+Turquoise is a gemstone admired for its unique color-changing ability, historically given a metaphysical explanation.
+The ancient Persians believed that the turquoise color indicated good health, vigor, or a woman’s faithfulness.
+A fading and cracked stone showed declining health or a woman’s infidelity.
+Gemologists have since explained this characteristic as a chemical reaction to dust, skin acidity, cosmetics, or light.
+The color-changing ability of turquoise has also earned it a reputation in Native American cultures as a living stone.

-Turquoise is also one of the first gems to inspire an imitation.
-In the Americas, wooden pendants dating to 1200 AD were painted to resemble the stone.
-Egyptians also produced an artificial turquoise using glazed earthenware.
-Today, turquoise is imitated using plastic or by manipulating another stone, such as howlite or magnesite.
+Turquoise was one of the first gems that inspired imitation.
+In the Americas, wooden pendants from 1200 AD were painted to resemble the stone.
+The Egyptians also produced artificial turquoise using glazed earthenware.
+Nowadays, turquoise is imitated using plastic or manipulating another stone, such as howlite or magnesite.

 In modern Western culture, the sky-blue beauty is December’s birthstone.
 It is still used by spiritualists for its healing properties and represents good fortune, protection, and strength.
 As the Gregorian rhyme goes,